PLEASE NOTE: This is subject to change beyond our control, as it contains a guide to 3rd party content (Google Tag Manager).

 "The data layer is an object used by Google Tag Manager and gtag.js to pass information to tags.
 Events or variables can be passed via the data layer, and triggers can be set up based on the values of variables."

-If you are interested in seeing the full list of iPaper events tracked via Google Tag Manager, have a look at the article below:
+If you are interested in seeing the full list of iPaper events tracked via Google Tag Manager, take a look at the article below:

 Please note: There are significant differences in the event tracking between Universal Analytics and GA4.